kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ###### Does this feature depend on any specific services running in the cluster?

-No dependendies other than the components where the feature is implemented (kube-apiserver and kube-scheduler).
+No dependencies other than the components where the feature is implemented (kube-apiserver and kube-scheduler).

 ### Scalability